-- Members will elect a Chair and a Co-Chair.
+- Members will elect a Chair and a Vice Chair.
 Members may designate other officer roles through amendment of the Bylaws.
-If additional officers are added, their office must be included in the Bylaws, subject to majority vote. - Term of Office: The Chair will be elected (can be re-elected) at the June meeting (first meeting after) and serve a one-year term.
-All other officers term length will be included in the amendment to the Bylaws. - Duties of the Chair: - a) Call meetings to order and, upon a quorum being present, proceed to business - b) Preserve order and decorum during meetings, decide all questions of order, and oversee voting, - c) Act as liaison between Board members and JH Public Safety leadership and staff - d) Facilitate the appointment of subcommittees as needed and agreed by members
+If additional officers are added, their appointment must be included in the Bylaws, subject to a majority vote. - Term of Office: The Chair and Vice Chair will be elected (can be re-elected) at the June meeting (first meeting after) and serve a one-year term.
+All other officers' term lengths will be included in the amendment to the Bylaws. - Duties of the Chair and Vice Chair (in the absence of the Chair): - a) Call meetings to order and, upon a quorum being present, proceed to businessb) Preserve order and decorum during meetings, decide all questions of order, and oversee voting, - c) Act as liaison between Board members and JH Public Safety leadership and staff - d) Facilitate the appointment of subcommittees as needed and as agreed by members - e) Prepare recommendation reports